ovn-org/ovn/Documentation/internals/ovs_submodule.rst

 -----------------------

-For OVN releases, it is preferred for the OVS submodule to point to a stable release branch of OVS.
-Therefore, as part of the release process for OVN, we will point the submodule to the latest stable branch of OVS before releasing.
+For OVN releases, it is preferred for the OVS submodule to point to a stable release of OVS.
+Therefore, as part of the release process for OVN, we will point the submodule to the latest stable version of OVS before releasing.

-The exception to this is if the current OVS submodule is pointing to a commit that is not in a current stable branch of OVS.
+The exception to this is if the current OVS submodule is pointing to a commit that is not in a current stable release of OVS.
 In that case, the submodule will continue to point to that particular commit.
-We may, however, bump the submodule to the next stable branch of OVS at a later time.
+We may, however, bump the submodule to the next stable version of OVS at a later time.

 As an example, let's assume that the OVS commit history looks something like this in the main branch:

 ::

              (Newest)
-    Commit 3
+             Commit 4
                 |
                 |
+             Commit 2 ------------------------------- Commit 3
-    Commit 2 (used to create OVS branch-Y)
+    (used to create OVS branch-Y)      (latest stable release on OVS branch-Y)
                 |
                 |
              Commit 1
              (Oldest)

 Let's say that we are planning to release OVN version X. At this point, the submodule is pointing to Commit 1.
-As part of the release process, we will bump the OVS submodule in OVN to point to Commit 2, or more likely the tip of OVS branch-Y. This way, the released version of OVN is based on a stable release branch of OVS, and it has all of the necessary changes that we require.
+As part of the release process, we will bump the OVS submodule in OVN to point to Commit 2, or more likely the latest OVS release on branch-y (Commit 3).
+This way, the released version of OVN is based on a stable release of OVS, and it has all of the necessary changes that we require.

-What if the OVS submodule currently points to Commit 3, though?
-There is no stable branch that exists after this commit.
-In this case, we have two choices:
+What if the OVS submodule currently points to Commit 4, though?
+There is no stable OVS release that exists after this commit.
+In this case, we have two
+choices:

-# Create OVN release X and point the OVS submodule to Commit 3.
+# Create OVN release X and point the OVS submodule to Commit 4.
 At a later
-  time, if it makes sense to do so, we may bump the submodule to OVS branch-Z when it is released, since Commit 3 will be included in that branch.
+  time, if it makes sense to do so, we may bump the submodule to the new OVS stable release on branch-Z when it is released, since Commit 4 will be included in that branch.
-# If Commit 3 is a bug fix in OVS, then we can try to ensure that Commit 3 gets
+# If Commit 4 is a bug fix in OVS, then we can try to ensure that Commit 4 gets
-  backported to OVS branch-Y, and then point the submodule commit to the tip of OVS branch-Y.
+  backported to OVS branch-Y, and then point the submodule commit to the next stable release of OVS on branch-Y.

 For choice 1, the decision of whether to update the submodule commit to OVS branch-Z is based on several factors.